 There are many systems of Chinese Astrology that is used to tell a person’s character and traits as well as luck throughout his or her lifetime.

-The most commonly known Chinese Astrology system is the one based on the 12 Animals Zodiac where you may be a pig, dog, rooster etc depending on your year of birth.
+The most commonly known one is the 12 Animals Zodiac where you may be a pig, dog, rooster etc depending on your year of birth.

 If you carry out a study you will realize that this system is not always accurate.
 The primary reason is that this system is highly simplified as it only takes the animal (or earthly branch) sign into consideration.